MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/setup.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-Microsoft Dynamics 365 Product Visualize requires an active Dynamics 365 for Sales instance that's associated with a Microsoft SharePoint site.
-This topic provides step-by-step procedures for setting up a new Dynamics 365 for Sales trial instance.
+Microsoft Dynamics 365 Product Visualize requires an active Dynamics 365 Sales instance that's associated with a Microsoft SharePoint site.
+This topic provides step-by-step procedures for setting up a new Dynamics 365 Sales trial instance.
 Once the instance is running, see the [Administrator Guide](admin-guide.md) for instructions on adding users, products, opportunities, and models.

 ## Create a new organization
 The first thing you need to do is create a new Azure Active Directory organization.
 This new organization provides a safe environment to try out Dynamics 365 Product Visualize that won't interfere with any existing Dynamics 365 instances.
 You can also use this organization to create and manage users, separate from your business organization.

    > [!NOTE]
-   > If you prefer to add Dynamics 365 for Sales to an existing Azure Active Directory, skip ahead to **Add a Dynamics 365 for Customer Engagement trial.**
+   > If you prefer to add Dynamics 365 Sales to an existing Azure Active Directory, skip ahead to **Add a Dynamics 365 for Customer Engagement trial.**

 1. Sign in to the Microsoft Azure portal at https://ms.portal.azure.com.